We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n) - where n is the length of the input string.
-Space Complexity: O(n) - for the output array.
+Time Complexity: O(n) where n is the length of the input string.
+Space Complexity: O(n) for storing the result array.

 Solution